cdpierse/transformers-interpret/README.md

 #### Visualize Question Answering attributions

-Sometimes the numeric attributions can be difficult to read particularly in instances where there is a lot of text.
-To help with that we also provide the `visualize()` method that utilizes Captum's in built viz library to create a HTML file highlighting the attributions.

-If you are in a notebook, calls to the `visualize()` method will display the visualization in-line.
-Alternatively you can pass a filepath in as an argument and an HTML file will be created, allowing you to view the explanation HTML in your browser.

 For the `QuestionAnsweringExplainer` the visualize() method returns a table with two rows.
 The first row represents the attributions for the answers' start position and the second row represents the attributions for the answers' end position.

 ```python